-Three Georgia ONMYLINE online degree options are available: Master of Education in Curriculum and Instruction with a major in accomplished teaching, Master of Education with a major in middle grades math and science, both of which emphasize the refinement of instructional skills and the advanced candidate's development as a master teacher.
-The Education Specialist in Curriculum and Instruction with a major in teaching and learning-Exemplary Teaching Track-emphasizes teacher leadership development and the application of action research skills in educational settings.
+Three collaborative online education program degree options are available: Master of Education in Curriculum and Instruction with a major in accomplished teaching and the Master of Education with a major in middle grades math and science, both of which emphasize the refinement of instructional skills and the advanced candidate's development as a master teacher.
+The Education Specialist in Teacher Leadership emphasizes teacher leadership development and the application of action research skills in educational settings.